c9s/PHPRelease/README.md

             --bump-patch   bump patch (Z) version, this is the default.
        --remote <value>+   git remote names for pushing.

+So to bump the major verion, simply pass the flag:

+    phprelease --bump-major

 You can also test your release steps in dry-run mode:

     phprelease --dryrun